easymetahub/magellan-exist-glossary/README.md

 This project is intentionally both:

-- a `template` for eXist-db search applications, and
+- a `template` for RAG-ready taxonomy search applications, and
-- an `example implementation` of SKOS/SKOS-XL glossary search/management.
+- a `reference implementation` of SKOS/SKOS-XL concept search/management.

 You can keep the architecture and replace the domain model, or keep the glossary model and tailor behavior/UI for your organization.

+## Built With GitHub Copilot

+Parts of this project were developed and refined with assistance from GitHub Copilot.